 Abu Dhabi Ports has officially opened Sir Bani Yas Cruise Beach, offering cruise ship passengers a new beach destination with unmatched tourism experiences in what is a first of its kind cruise destination in the Middle East.

-His Highness Sheikh Hamdan Bin Zayed Al Nahyan, Ruler’s Representative in the Western Region, was also there for the launch and said the new Cruise Beach represented Abu Dhabi’s ongoing commitment to enhance its appeal as a cruise destination globally.
+His Highness Sheikh Hamdan Bin Zayed Al Nahyan, Ruler’s Representative in the Western Region, said the new Cruise Beach represented Abu Dhabi’s ongoing commitment to enhance its appeal as a cruise destination globally.

 “The development of new economic and tourism projects across the Western Region is a key priority for Abu Dhabi’s government,” he said, adding that the Sir Bani Yas Cruise Beach will further stimulate the tourism sector in the island.

 “Sir Bani Yas Island is one of the UAE’s largest natural reserves open to the public.
 The Government of Abu Dhabi’s continued investment in its development will help to turn it into one of best tourist destinations in the world.
 The cruise terminal is another boost for Sir Bani Yas Island as a leading tourism destination,” he said.

 Commenting on the occasion, Mohamed Khalifa Al Mubarak, Chairman, TCA Abu Dhabi and TDIC said: “This unique cruise beach is unrivalled in the region and has been developed to meet the demand for a beach call addition to the itineraries of the world’s leading cruise lines.”